-Energy is a large complex sector that accounts for just over 5% of the S&P 500 Index.
+Energy is a large and complex sector.
 The sector’s broad sub-industries can be divided into a “value chain,” each segment of which has different characteristics and offers different investment opportunities.

-Over the past decade, U.S. natural gas utility and pipeline companies have significantly increased investment in their infrastructure networks.
+For more than a decade, U.S. natural gas utility and pipeline companies have significantly increased investment in their infrastructure networks.
 We believe higher investment is a positive catalyst driving earnings growth for many natural gas distribution companies operating under rate of return (ROR) regulation.